scipy/scipy.org/source/topical-software.rst

   GTK, Tkinter, FLTK, Qt) across platforms. matplotlib can be used in python scripts, interactively from the python shell (ala matlab or mathematica), in web application servers generating dynamic charts, or embedded in GUI applications.
-For interactive use, `IPython <http://ipython.scipy.org/>`_ provides a special mode which integrates with matplotlib.
-See the [:Cookbook/Matplotlib:matplotlib cookbook] for recipes.
+For interactive use, IPython__ provides a special mode which integrates with matplotlib.
+See the matplotlib Cookbook for recipes.

 * `Chaco <http://code.enthought.com/projects/chaco/>`_: Chaco is a Python toolkit for producing interactive plotting applications.
 Chaco applications